 After angling west for a quarter mile, the trail presents a clear view over the 101 Freeway carving up the Conejo Valley.
 This is a preview of the panorama to come at Angel Vista, and the view grows larger as you hike higher up the mountain.
 Follow a mile of switchbacks in and out of a draw as you climb to new heights, attaining a southeastward view toward West Los Robles Trail and a ranch in the mountains above the trail.

 The first junction of the hike comes 1.75 miles from Lynn Road and a few steps from a T-junction with West Los Robles Trail.
 Turn right before you reach the end of Rosewood Trail, following the sign for Angel Vista.
 The viewpoint will be in sight, roughly a tenth of a mile away.
-There is a bench and a picnic table at Angel Vista, allowing you to relax and enjoy the view.
+A bench and a picnic table at Angel Vista allow you to relax and enjoy the view.

 Angel Vista lies at 1,600 feet above sea level, delivering the biggest views of the hike.
 Not only can you look west over Thousand Oaks and Newbery Park in Ventura County, but you can also look south toward the orange pinnacles of the Boney Mountains containing Sandstone Peak, the highest point in the Santa Monica Mountain Range.
-There is another prominent summit rising above the valley due west of Angel Vista called Conejo Mountain.
+Another prominent summit rising above the valley due west of Angel Vista is called Conejo Mountain.

 Want to hike a little more?
-There is a bump on the ridge about 25 feet higher than Angel Vista with broad northward views.
+A bump on the ridge about 10 feet higher than Angel Vista has broad northward views.
 To reach it, hike back down the spur trail to Angel Vista, cross Rosewood Trail, and walk up a path heading east a tenth of a mile up the rise.
 A bench at the top provides a seated view overlooking Thousand Oaks and the rolling foothills dotting the Conejo Valley.
 The green mountains protected by Los Padres National Forest loom large in the background.
 This higher vantage offers views to the northeast not visible from Angel Vista, making it a worthy addition.